KHALID 2004.119 2004.121

 By Tarun Nagesh

 Drawing from her refined skills as a miniature painter, Aisha Khalid’s expressive and rigorous geometric arrangements play with surface and depth.
-Exotic bodies and Visible/invisible focus thematically on inequalities experienced in patriarchal societies, while challenging Western perception of the burqa as a symbol of repressed womanhood.
-Veiled figures, flower motifs, draped curtains and a limited palette appear in symmetrical arrangements drawn from textile patterns and Islamic geometry.
-In 2001, Khalid undertook a residency in the Netherlands that was interrupted by the 11 September terrorist attacks – and where her experience of Amsterdam’s red-light district led her to question her own expectations of gender equality in the West.
-Dutch drapery, tulips and Delft-Blue roses figure prominently in the works, framed within closed off structures in response to the divisiveness of world events.
+Exotic bodies and Visible/invisible focus thematically on inequalities experienced in patriarchal societies, while challenging Western perceptions of the burqa as a symbol of repressed womanhood.
+Veiled figures, flower motifs, draped curtains and a limited palette appear in symmetrical arrangements drawn from Islamic geometry and textiles.
+In 2001, Khalid undertook a residency in the Netherlands that was interrupted by the 11 September terrorist attacks in the USA, which led to a rapid rise in anti-Islamic sentiment globally.
+At the same time, witnessing Amsterdam’s red-light district led her to question her own expectations of gender equality in the West.
+Dutch drapery, tulips and Delft-blue roses figure prominently in the works, framed within closed-off structures in response to the divisiveness of world events.

 Connected objects